Accountancy in Hong Kong

-Accountancy in Hong Kong is regulated by the HKICPA under the Professional Accountants Ordinance (Chapter 50, Laws of Hong Kong).
+Accountancy in Hong Kong is regulated by the HKICPA under the Professional Accountants Ordinance (Chapter 50, Laws of Hong Kong) as well as the Accounting and Financial Reporting Council.

 The auditing industry for limited companies is regulated under the Companies Ordinance (Chapter 32, Laws of Hong Kong), and other Ordinances such as the Securities and Futures Ordinance, the Listing Rules, etc.

 Accounting standards

 The regulating of accountancy, auditing, membership, professional, licensing all falls under the HKICPA.
 However, in many cases, the HKICPA themselves are helpless in concluding what constitutes properly prepared financial statements.
 There were some attempts in obtaining external professional legal opinions on behalf of its members (e.g. what constitutes "true and fair") but they are non-binding in court.
 The ultimate True and Fair / True and Correct of a set of published financial statement falls under the Court system in Hong Kong, which relies on the generally accepted practice in Hong Kong.
 This is consistent with other common law practices.

 In 2005, the HKICPA adopted almost all the most current accounting and auditing standards from the IFAC and its associated standard setting bodies with the additions of a few local written interpretations of these principal based accounting and auditing standards.
 Local written interpretations try to cater to the unique situations in Hong Kong such as the problem of the remaining land lease.

 Prior to the formation of HKICPA in 1972 (or formerly known as HKSA before 2004 September), the auditing industry was loosely regulated.
 Organizations including The Society of Chinese Accountants and Auditors ("SCAACPA") has helped in standardising recognised auditors for financial statements.

 There were also few serious accounting and auditing standards prior to 1986.
 Before 1972, auditing standards were often upheld by the individual integrity of these professional auditors.
 Accounting standards were based on the few international firms in the then colony including Lowe, Bingham and Matthews, KPMG, Sanford Yung, etc.